Amtrak LD Trains (Part 2 of 3)

 Cardinal Route Overview

-See the full Cardinal schedule below.
+See the full Cardinal schedule by clicking and scrolling below.
 Thanks to the Rail Passengers Association for providing the schedule since Amtrak seems to have gone away from publishing timetables.
 While it is a great guideline, always be sure to confirm times with Amtrak prior to making plans.

 This is Part 2 of a three-part series about Amtrak’s long-distance trains.
 Check out the introduction and Part 1 here: